zach-capalbo/vartiste/src/static/instructions.md

  - Only `.glb` format is supported (GLTF binary)
  - The UVs must be already present in the glb file
  - Draco compression is not currently supported
+ - Existing textures will be resized to the main canvas size
- - No existing textures or vertex colors are imported yet
+ - Vertex colors are not currently imported

 ## Tips And Tricks